 4. Natural sciences: Biology, chemistry, or physics

-5. Arts and social sciences: History, geography, or economics/law;
+5. Humanities and social sciences: History, geography, or economics/law;

 6. Additionally: Informatics; or philosophy; or a further subject from one of the following categories: 2, 4 or 5.